-Increase (new students admitted) Within educational statistics, "increase" denotes the number of persons who, during a given period (1 October to 30 September of the following year) enrol for education.
-A student who changes from one type of education to another type within the same group of education is not included in increase statistics.
-Increases / reductions in stocks In public-finance statistics, this concept primarily denotes purchases of goods for intervention stocks and strategic stocks, less sales of such stocks.
-Increases in stocks In the national-accounts statistics, this comprises increases in stocks of raw materials and finished goods at production enterprises, wholesale and retail stocks, and increases in the stock of a number of goods on which special information is available, especially stocks, etc., within agriculture and EU intervention stocks in Denmark.
-Index adjustment For mortgage bonds/mortgage-credit bonds, this is carried out by adjusting the outstanding debt on the basis of the semi-annual changes in prices (in per cent) calculated on the basis of the net retail price index published by Statistics Denmark.
+Income from land Includes rent/leasehold fees, concession fees, etc. and intangible assets Increase Within educational statistics, "increase" denotes the number of persons who, dur-(new students ing a given period (1 October to 30 September of the following year) enrol for education.
+A student who changes from one type of education to another type admitted) within the same group of education is not included in increase statistics.
+Increases / reductions in In public-finance statistics, this concept primarily denotes purchases of goods for stocks intervention stocks and strategic stocks, less sales of such stocks. rials and finished goods at production enterprises, wholesale and retail stocks, and increases in the stock of a number of goods on which special information is available, especially stocks, etc., within agriculture and EU intervention stocks in Denmark.

+Increases in stocks Index adjustment For mortgage bonds/mortgage-credit bonds, this is carried out by adjusting the outstanding debt on the basis of the semi-annual changes in prices (in per cent) calculated on the basis of the net retail price index published by Statistics Denmark.

 Industry Grouping of employed persons by industry is carried out in accordance with Dansk Branchekode 1993 (DB93), which is based on definitions and groupings used in the 1990 EU industry-grouping code (NACE, rev. 1).

-Industry grouping Is based on DB93, which is the classification generally used by Statistics Denmark.
+Industry grouping Is based on DB07, which is the classification generally used by Statistics Denmark.
 Industry unit A group of enterprises within the same industry, owned by a single business unit.
-Infant mortality Number of deaths amongst the 0-1 age group per 1,000 live births.
-Input-output An input-output table describes in detail the production structure in society and the use of goods and services.
-Subsequently, the table can be seen as a further specification of the 3 main accounts of the national accounts, namely accounts for goods and services, production and income formation, respectively.
+Number of deaths amongst the 0-1 age group per 1,000 live births.
+Infant mortality Input-output An input-output table describes in detail the production structure in society and the use of goods and services.

+Subsequently, the table can be seen as a further specification of the three main accounts of the national accounts, namely accounts for goods and services, production and income formation, respectively.

 Consequently, the input-output tables are an integrated part of the national accounts statistics and are consistent with the national accounts data over each year as well as over time.

 Insecticides Chemicals used to combat insects; used in crop farming.
-Installation A dwelling has installation deficiencies if it lacks a toilet, a bath and/or central heating. deficiencies Interest and dividends, etc.

-In public-finances statistics, this concept comprises actual nominal rate of interest as well as dividends, etc., less any losses.
+Installation deficiencies A dwelling has installation deficiencies if it lacks a toilet, a bath and/or central heat- Interest and dividends, etc. In public-finances statistics, this concept comprises actual nominal rate of interest as well as dividends, etc., less any losses.

 Interest income Within income statistics, "interest income" comprises both private and commercial interest income.
 The consumption survey includes private interest income only.
-Interest payments, etc. In public-finances statistics, this concept comprises actual, nominal, or face interest, e.g. distributed losses on issue prices and expenditure on rental of land and intangible assets.
+In public-finances statistics, this concept comprises actual, nominal, or face inter-Interest payments, etc. est, e.g. distributed losses on issue prices and expenditure on rental of land and intangible assets.

 Losses on issue prices are entered (depreciated) as loans are serviced.
-Intermediate consumption Is calculated as the value of goods and services used in production.
-Within general government statistics, intermediate consumption is defined as purchase of goods and services for current consumption, including expenditure on rent of premises, etc., insurance premiums, and indirect taxes and duties paid by the public sector itself.
+Intermediate Is calculated as the value of goods and services used in production.
+Within general consumption government statistics, intermediate consumption is defined as purchase of goods and services for current consumption.

+This includes expenditure on rent of premises, etc., insurance premiums, and indirect taxes and duties paid by the public sector itself.

 Moreover, part of the purchases of durable goods for the armed forces (weapon systems) is still considered to be intermediate consumption.